TBHAMMOUDA/oauth2sever/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine clone
+These instructions will get you a copy of the project up and running on your local machine

 ```
 git clone https://github.com/TBHAMMOUDA/oauth2sever.git